Finding / sharing links to sources:

 Look instead for a "permalink," "stable URL, "persistent link," or "share" option.

-Here are some examples from some common sources
+Here are some examples from some commonly used sources:

 Stable links to specific books are located at the bottom of a book's record page.